shivashant25/Sentinel-with-XDR/labguide/part-01/lab12.md

 3. Select the **Data Connectors**.

-4. Search for and select the **Azure Network Security Groups** (Microsoft Entra ID) connector.
+4. Search for and select the **Azure Network Security Groups** connector.
 Select the AD connector.

    ![Picture 1](../media/image_31.png)